tnsoftbear/flutter_currency_calculator/README.md

 It is separated to ui, application, infrastructure and domain layers.
 See namespaces structure in folder tree view in the [lib/ tree](doc/lib_tree.md) document.

-Features can call widgets located in the `/lib/feature/front` namespace, where we define common widgets, like the application entry point and general configuration of appearance.
-Application bootstrapping logic is in the `/lib/boot/` folder.

 **Presentation layer** is located in the `/ui` folders.
 It can call logic of the Application and Domain layers.

 **Application layer** (`/app`) can call logic of the Infrastructure (`/infra`) and Domain (`/domain`) layers.